openstack/openstack-ansible/deploy-guide/source/app-config-prod-ceph.rst

 the services will run in a container (the default), or on the host (on metal).

-For this environment, the ``cinder-volume`` runs in a container on the infrastructure hosts.
-To achieve this, implement ``/etc/openstack_deploy/env.d/cinder.yml`` with the following content:
+For a ceph environment, you can run the ``cinder-volume`` in a container.
+To do this you will need to create a ``/etc/openstack_deploy/env.d/cinder.yml`` file with the following content:

 .. literalinclude:: ../../etc/openstack_deploy/env.d/cinder-volume.yml.container.example